aergoio/guide/source/smart-contracts/lua/using-fee-delegation.md

 # Using fee delegation
-In order to perform a transaction, the user who sends the transaction is basically required to perform the transaction fee.
-Providing fees from the contract to enable users without fee to perform the contact will reduce the user's burden on using the contact.
+The user who requests for a transaction has to perform it by providing the transaction fee.
+However, if the user enables the feature of smart contract then transaction would automatically be done.
+Enabling the smart contract minimizes the burden of the user.

-In order to use the fee delegation, the contract need to support fee delegation and the transaction must be performed with the FeeDelegation type.
+Fee delegation can only be used through the support of contract.
+The transaction should be performed under the fee_delegation type.

 ## abi(abi.fee_delegation)
-The function to be performed must be specified in abi as fee_delegation.
+The function being performed should be specified in abi as fee_delegation.

 ``` lua
     abi.fee_delegation(work)
 ```

 ## check_delegation function
-the function check_delegation function to check condition to delegation need to be defined.
-The check_delegation function is performed internally and the call function name and arguments of the transaction are used as arguments.
-The feedelegation type transaction is performed when the check_delegation function is true.
-(note: the check_delegation function is allowed read only)
+The definition of delegation is considered by the condition of check_delegation function.
+Check_delegation function works internally.
+The function name (fname) and argument (arg0) are arguments of the transaction which are called by check_delegation.
+If check_delegation is true, fee_delegation is performed. (note: the check_delegation function is allowed read only)

 ## contract example